 Thai Pumpkin Soup

 - Heat a large saucepan over medium heat.
 Add pumpkin and curry paste.
-Cook, stirring, for 1 to 2 minutes or until paste starts to stick to bottom of pan.
+Cook, stirring, for 1 to 2 minutes or until the paste starts to stick to the bottom of the pan.

 - Add coconut cream.
 Cook, stirring, for 1 minute.